PAF Base Peshawar: History

 No. 223 Group RAF was located at the station between 1 May - 30 November 1942, and then from May 1944 - 15 August 1945.
 Nos 3 and 4 Squadron RIAF were operating from Kohat under No. 223 Group on 1 July 1942 and 1 January 1943.
 On 1 January 1943 they were both flying Hawker Hurricanes.
 By 1 January 1943 they had been joined by No. 215 Squadron RAF flying Vickers Wellingtons from Chaklala, though No. 215 Squadron was non-operational.

+PAF Peshawar

+Following World War II, RAF Peshawar was abandoned, and was later redeveloped for usage by the Pakistan Air Force.

+In November 1957, PAF Station Peshawar was opened, and began operating as a primary PAF base.
+By 1958, the station was equipped with 5 concrete and metal hangars, permanent accommodations for 900 personnel, a 41-bed hospital, and administrative and storage facilities.
+It was capable of storing up to 73,000 gallons of avgas and jet fuel.
+In 1958, the airfield oversaw improvements under a "NAAG" program, which led to the construction of 2,743 meter (8,999 ft)-long asphalt runway.

 Units

 The airbase is currently home to the following PAF squadrons: